Manvendrasharma1994/Rama-cafe-and-Bakery-/README.md

 # Rama-cafe-and-Bakery-
-This is the cafe and bakery it's provided services like cold coffee pastry cakes and other things
+This is the cafe and bakery it's provided services like cold coffee pastry cakes and other things.